prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

   title: Extension xslt file
   params:
     download: true

+- src: 'resources/filter-literals.xml'
+  title: Custom filter example file
+  params:
+    download: true

+- src: 'resources/VEC.FILTER-OPEN-ENUMS.xsl'
+  title: Extension xslt file
+  params:
+    download: true
 ---

 {{< review "KBLFRM-989" >}}

-There are two ways to modify the VEC strict schema.
+There are two ways to modify the VEC strict scheme.
 With "Open Enumerations" new literals can be added to the scheme and with "XSL Filtering" classes and attributes can be removed.

 ## Open Enumerations